blutz/ninteen-thirty-four/wp-content/plugins/velvet-blues-update-urls/readme.txt

 = Usage: =

 Using this plugin is very simple.
 Once it has been activated, navigate to Tools -> Update URLs and follow the instructions.
+Please Note: Changes are irreversible.
+If you haven't used this plugin before, please backup your website before proceeding.

+You can also contact us for assistance.
+Velvet Blues will backup your website and replace your URLs for only $29.
+If you need your website moved, we charge a flat fee of $75 and will finish your move within 48 hours - week days only.
+For same-day or weekend jobs, we charge a flat rate of $125.
+Contact us at info@velvetblues.com for more information.

 == Frequently Asked Questions ==